wasp-lang/strong-path/README.md

 Check documentation for more details!

 ## Documentation
-Detailed documentation, including rich examples and API is written via Haddock, inside the source code.
+Detailed documentation, including rich examples and API is written via Haddock.

-TODO: Send reader to hackage to read the docs for the latest released version there.
+Check out the latest docs on Hackage: [Documentation](https://hackage.haskell.org/package/strong-path/docs/StrongPath.html).

-You can build and view the Haddock documentation yourself by running `stack haddock --open`.
+You can also build and view the Haddock documentation yourself if you wish, by running `stack haddock --open`.

 ## Contributing / development
 `strong-path` is `Stack` project, so make sure you have `stack` installed on your machine.